 It's official now: the modern workforce is going remote!
-According to the latest data, nearly 70% of employees work remotely at least once a week, while 99% of remote workers say they would like to stay like this until retirement.
+Estimates are that by 2025, some 70 percent of the workforce will work remotely at least five days a month.
 For a remote team to function properly, communication remains the biggest challenge.

 Coordinating workflow and tasks can be tricky when your teammates and coworkers are scattered across the world, but your client still expects you to deliver the project on time.
 The good news is that you can make remote work efficient and equally successful with the right system in place.
 This article will take a look at remote project management and how it differs from traditional methods.

 If you are managing a remote team or considering to, you are familiar with its benefits.
 To name only a few:

 - Work-life balance improved for your team

 - Ability to attract top talents, regardless of location

 Managing teams and projects in different locations doesn't come without challenges.
 In this case, not only will it be more demanding to stay on top of deadlines and tasks, but it can also be harder to keep your team on the same page.